PaulRitsche/ACSAuto/README.md

 ## Installation
-To use the ACSAuto script, it needs to be installed as a plugin in FIJI.
+in order use the ACSAuto script, it needs to be installed as a plugin in FIJI.
 If you are not familiar with FIJI and/or need to install it, please take a look at this link: https://fiji.sc/

 There are two ways how to install ACSAuto as a plugin in FIJI: